Mihajlovic replaces Inzaghi at struggling Bologna

+Serie A strugglers Bologna have sacked head coach Filippo Inzaghi and named Sinisa Mihajlovic as his replacement.

-Inzaghi only arrived at the club in June but after two league wins all season he has been dispensed with, Monday's (AEDT) 4-0 loss to relegation rival Frosinone proving the final straw.
+Inzaghi only arrived at the club in June but after two league wins all season he has been dispensed with, Sunday's 4-0 loss to relegation rivals Frosinone proving the final straw.

 In a brief statement Bologna thanked Inzaghi for his "passion and professionalism" before confirming Mihajlovic had agreed a deal until the end of the campaign – with the option of another year.